Return to Mayberry

 Return to Mayberry is a 1986 American made-for-television romantic comedy film based on the 1960s sitcoms The Andy Griffith Show and Mayberry R.F.D..
 The film premiered on April 13, 1986, on NBC, and was the highest-rated television film of 1986.
 Sixteen of the original cast members reunited and reprised their roles for the film and its success could have led to additional Mayberry programs, but Griffith was committed to Matlock (also airing on NBC at the time) for the 1986–87 season.

 Most of the characters from the old series are revisited.
 The slightly milquetoast Howard Sprague (Jack Dodson), in an attempt to look younger, is seen in various hues of hair color.
-Gomer Pyle (Jim Nabors), having returned to civilian life following his stint in the Marines, operates a local service station along with his cousin Goober (George Lindsey), and the pair is seen together for only the third time in the history of the franchise (after having previously only been shown together in the episode "Fun Girls" and an episode of Gomer Pyle, U.S.M.C.).
+Gomer Pyle (Jim Nabors), having returned to civilian life following his stint in the Marines, operates a local service station along with his cousin Goober (George Lindsey), and the pair is seen together for only the third time in the history of the franchise.
+(Note: They previously were shown together in The Andy Griffith Show episode "Fun Girls" and an episode of Gomer Pyle, U.S.M.C..)
 Howard Morris and Denver Pyle reprise the hillbilly roles of Ernest T. Bass and Briscoe Darling, respectively, along with Maggie Peterson and The Dillards as the rest of the Darling family.
 Otis Campbell (Hal Smith), the former town drunk, has become sober and now drives an ice cream truck.
 The film serves as the series finale to The Andy Griffith Show, as no further episodes were made to continue from where it left off.